 Having explained that, employers are as confused about the legal status of hemp and CBD as everyone else.
 The best thing to do may be to just tell your employer, or potential employer, that you are taking a pure CBD isolate derived from hemp which is completely legal nationwide and has no psychoactive effects.
-Pure cannabidiol does not create any kind mind altering effects, except to possibly help alleviate anxiety if you want to call that mind altering.
+Pure cannabidiol does not create any kind mind altering effects.
 If anything, it will help you focus while at work.

 What do CBD infused drinks do?